Chur: Economy

 As of In 2014 2014, there were a total of 32,448 people employed in the municipality.
 Of these, 108 people worked in 26 businesses in the primary economic sector.
 A majority (68.5%) of the primary sector employees worked in very small businesses (less than ten employees).
 The remainder worked in 2 small businesses with a total of 34 employees.
 The secondary sector employed 3,645 workers in 345 separate businesses.
 A minority (21.2%) of the secondary sector employees worked in very small businesses.
 There were 75 small businesses with a total of 1,731 employees and 12 mid sized businesses with a total of 1,141 employees.
 Finally, the tertiary sector provided 28,695 jobs in 3,375 businesses.
 In 2014 a total of 16,854 employees worked in 3,306 small companies (less than 50 employees).
 There were 65 mid-sized businesses with 9,093 employees and 4 large businesses which employed 2,748 people (for an average size of 687).

 In 2014 a total of 7.7% of the population received social assistance.

 In 2015 local hotels had a total of 152,629 overnight stays, of which 47.8% were international visitors.

-There were two movie theaters in the municipality, in 2015, with a total of 4 screens and 736 seats.
+There were two cinemas in the municipality in 2015, with a total of 4 screens and 736 seats.

 Crime

 In 2014 the crime rate, of the over 200 crimes listed in the Swiss Criminal Code (running from murder, robbery and assault to accepting bribes and election fraud), in Chur was 68.6 per thousand residents, only slightly higher than the national average of 64.6 per thousand.
-During the same period, the rate of drug crimes was 15.7 per thousand residents, which is about one and half times the national rate.
-The rate of violations of immigration, visa and work permit laws was 2.4 per thousand residents, or about half the national rate.
+During the same period the rate of drug crimes was 15.7 per thousand residents, which is about one and a half times the national rate.
+The rate of violations of immigration, visa and work-permit laws was 2.4 per thousand residents, or about half the national rate.

 Transportation

-Chur is 120 km by rail from Zürich, and is the meeting-point of the routes from Italy over many alpine passes (Lukmanier Pass, Splugen Pass, and San Bernardino Pass), as well as from the Engadine (Albula Pass, Julier Pass), so that it is the centre of an active trade (particularly in wine from the Valtelline), though it also has a few local factories.
+Chur is 120 km by rail from Zürich and is the meeting-point of the routes from Italy over many alpine passes (Lukmanier Pass, Splugen Pass, and San Bernardino Pass), as well as from the Engadin (Albula Pass, Julier Pass), so that it is the centre of an active trade (particularly in wine from the Valtelline), though it also has a few local factories.

 The city's main railway station is where the Swiss Federal Railways system link with that of the Rhaetian Railway (RhB).
 While the SBB lines serve most of Switzerland, most of Graubünden's internal rail traffic is served by RhB lines.
-One of the RhB lines (to Arosa) uses on-street running through streets in the centre of Chur and Sand in order to reach the station—see Chur Stadtbahn.
+One of the RhB lines (to Arosa) uses on-street running through streets in the centre of Chur and Sand in order to reach Chur Altstadt railway station.
+Other stations are Chur West, Chur Wiesental, and Haldenstein.

-There are three other railway stations in Chur: